 Support for climbers

 If you have any climbing plants in your garden now is the time to check their supports.
 If any maintenance is required now is the time to do it.
 It will minimise the damage you may do to the plants and give them the whole season to recover.

 Check all your woodwork and if any needs treating you can make a start now.
 Obviously this is a job that can be done any time during spring, summer and autumn.
 If you get good weather, now is a great time to get started so that you can enjoy the results all summer.
 I try to treat my garden bench in the spring ready for a whole season of enjoying my drink sitting out there.

-Obviously this list is not exhaustive but hopefully it has inspired you to get outside and make a start on the garden tasks for March.
+Obviously this is not an exhaustive list of tasks for March but hopefully it has inspired you to get outside and make a start on the garden tasks this March.
 Spring is such an exciting time out there.
 I would hate to miss it!